 Eligibility For Chapter 13 Bankruptcy

 According to the U.S. bankruptcy code, no person can file for any chapter of bankruptcy unless he or she has received counsel from an accredited bankruptcy counselling agency within the previous 180 days.
 The only exception to this rule is when a trustee determines that there are no qualified agencies available to the applicant.
 Additionally, individuals whose bankruptcy applications were dismissed within the previous 180 days for specific reasons, such as a willful failure to respond to a court summons, are also not eligible to apply.
-Our experienced bankruptcy attorneys can advise you on all of the conditions for bankruptcy eligibility and compliance.
+Our experienced bankruptcy lawyers can advise you on all of the conditions for bankruptcy eligibility and compliance.

 A wide range of factors will not only determine your eligibility for Chapter 13 bankruptcy but will also dictate whether or not your bankruptcy turns out successfully.
 Nevertheless, a simple mistake like indicating the wrong filing status could delay your bankruptcy or even endanger its approval.
-Have an experienced bankruptcy attorney guide you through the entire bankruptcy filing process.
+Have an experienced bankruptcy lawyer guide you through the entire bankruptcy filing process.

 Have you lost sleep over an unmanageable financial situation?
 Are you counting the days until foreclosure?
 If so, you may be a good candidate for a Chapter 13 bankruptcy.
 We will handle your bankruptcy personally; you aren’t shoved over to a paralegal or assistant, and we do not let you become just another case number.
 The bankruptcy lawyers at the Bentz Holguin Law Firm maintain high-quality professional standards and provide quality, affordable legal services.
-Contact our experienced Chicago Chapter 13 bankruptcy attorneys today, and schedule a free consultation through this website’s contact page or by calling (312) 881-5112.
+Contact our experienced Chicago Chapter 13 Bankruptcy lawyers today, and schedule a free consultation through this website’s contact page or by calling (312) 881-5112.